-The Isle of Purbeck has many houses and castles that are open to the public, below is a selection of places to visit.
+The Isle of Purbeck has many houses and castles open to the public; below is a selection of places to visit.

 Corfe Castle has a rich and varied history, dating back to the 11th century.
 It was initially built by William the Conqueror as a motte-and-bailey fortress to guard the nearby Saxon royal town of Wareham and the route to the south coast.